Model Theory of Generic Vector Space Endomorphisms II: Introduction

 with $Y$ being an algebraic pattern (see Definition \ref{def_alg_pattern} or the text above) in $\uw$, and $\psi(\uy; \uw)$ being an $L$-formula. \end{theoremi} We also obtain a more technical version of Theorem \ref{theorem_A}, which allows us to simplify an $L_\theta$-formula $\phi(\uz; \uw)$ only in the variable $\uw$; see Theorem \ref{theorem_big_fml_preceise}.

-In \cite{chini2025modeltheorygenericvector}, we presented a ring $R_C$ of endomorphisms of $\VV$ that are definable in $T\theta^C$ using only the language of the $K$-vector space and $\theta$; see Fact \ref{theorem_r_c_def} for more details.
+In \cite{Chi25}, we presented a ring $R_C$ of endomorphisms of $\VV$ that are definable in $T\theta^C$ using only the language of the $K$-vector space and $\theta$; see Fact \ref{theorem_r_c_def} for more details.
 This ring induces an $R_C$-module structure on $\VV$ that extends its $K$-vector space structure.
-We let $\cl_\theta(A)$ denote the smallest set containing $A$ that is closed under both $\acl_L$ and multiplication by any $r \in R_C$ (defining $r \cdot a = 0_\VV$ if $a \not\in \VV$).
-With Theorem \ref{theorem_A}, we obtain the following: \begin{theoremi}[Theorem \ref{theorem_ee_iff}] Two models $(\mm_1, \theta_1)$ and $(\mm_2, \theta_2)$ of $T\theta^C$ are elementarily equivalent if there is an $L_\theta$-isomorphism
+We let $\cl_\theta(A)$ denote the smallest set containing $A$ that is closed under both $\acl_L$ and multiplication by any $r \in R_C$.
+With Theorem \ref{theorem_A}, we obtain the following: \begin{theoremi}[Theorem \ref{theorem_ee_iff}] Suppose that $T$ satisfies \Hfour{}.
+Two models $(\mm_1, \theta_1)$ and $(\mm_2, \theta_2)$ of $T\theta^C$ are elementarily equivalent if and only if there is an $L_\theta$-isomorphism